How to defuse unhelpful thoughts

 How to reduce the negative impact of unhelpful thoughts

-Thoughts that hold you back often make you feel like you’re not good enough.
-The real issue isn’t the thoughts themselves but believing they’re true and letting them control your actions.
-Remember, thoughts are just words in your head and nothing more.
-You can lessen the negative impact of these thoughts by becoming aware of them, putting some distance between yourself and them, questioning their validity, and focusing on what truly matters to you.
+Unhelpful thoughts often tell you that you’re not good enough.
+The problem isn’t having these thoughts but believing them and letting them drive your actions.
+Remember, thoughts are just words in your head.
+Nothing more.
+You can reduce their impact by noticing them, creating distance, questioning their truth, and focusing on what matters to you.

 The goal isn’t to get rid of, avoid, or change unhelpful thoughts, or to make yourself feel better or less anxious.
-Instead, it’s about recognizing these thoughts for what they are—just words—and allowing them to be present without fighting them.
-This is called acceptance.
-By accepting reality as it is and letting go of the struggle with life as it is, you can focus on taking actions that align with what matters to you.
-The more you accept the current reality, the better you can act to make positive changes.
+It’s about seeing these thoughts for what they are: just words.
+Let them be there without fighting them.
+This is acceptance.
+When you stop struggling with what is and start working with it, you free up energy to take actions that reflect what matters to you.
+The more you accept your current reality, the more effectively you can create positive change.

 ⚒️ Become aware of your unhelpful thoughts

-If you’re avoiding something you want to do, or if you’re feeling anxious or down, ask yourself:
+Take a moment to notice what’s going on in your mind.
+If you’re avoiding something you want to do or feeling anxious or low, pause and ask yourself:

 🤔 What am I thinking right now?